rajnathsah/rajnathsah.github.io/_posts/2019-11-03-Oracle-Pl-Sql-Questions.md

 ##### 12. What is deterministic function?
 A function is called deterministic function, if function always return the same output for multiple invocation with same given input arguments.
 For more details with example, please refer [deterministic function](https://github.com/rajnathsah/Oracle-Scripts-and-Notes/blob/master/Notes/Deterministic%20function.md).

+##### 13. What is Global temporary table?
+A temporary table is a table that holds data only for the duration of a session or transaction.
+GTT (Global Temporary Table) is used for storing temporary data which is needed or reffered only during a transaction and session.
+For more details about syntax and usage, Please refer [global temporary](https://github.com/rajnathsah/Oracle-Scripts-and-Notes/blob/master/Notes/Global%20Temporary%20Table.md) document.